 Another difference is that a living trust offers more privacy because assets in the trust don’t go through probate.
 The details of the trust, like who the trust beneficiaries are, and what assets they receive — are shielded from the public.
 Provisions of a testamentary trust are contained within a will, which goes through probate and eventually becomes part of the public record.

 Keeping probate matters private is just one of the key differences between a trust and will.
 Read more about living trusts vs wills and how they work together as part of your estate plan.

 A testamentary trust is generally best for someone who wants a simple trust for more control over how their assets are passed on to their beneficiaries.

 In estate planning, testamentary trusts can be useful if you want to pass an inheritance on to a young child and provide guidelines on how the trust property is used.
 For example, the trust beneficiary may not be able to access the money until they are a certain age, like the age of the majority.

 Testamentary trusts are easier and cheaper to set up then other types of trusts since testamentary trusts simply require writing a will.
 Setting up a living trust during your lifetime could cost $1,000 or more, but writing a will is usually much cheaper.
-(Though you can now create a revocable trust and will with Policygenius for just $280).
+(Though you can now create a revocable trust and will with Policygenius).

 Living trusts could be more expensive, since they are typically managed over the course of your lifetime.
 Living trusts may also have annual maintenance fees, which can be high if you choose a professional trustee, like an attorney or financial institution.
 Assets in the trust will also be subject to tax.